-Every time I open that box I marvel: the scent of a fresh lemon is so floral, its zest so tangy and its juice so tingly.
+Every time I cut through a just-picked lemon, I’m captivated again: the scent of a fresh lemon is so floral, its zest so tangy and its juice so tingly.
 A lemon enlivens everything you cook with it.
 This little fruit has so much to offer and so much to give that I don’t waste a drop of its juice or an inch of its skin.

 Roasted baby red potatoes with lemon and bay leaves

 active time: 15 min

 - 2 1/4 lbs (1 kg) baby Red Bliss potatoes – unpeeled and cut in 1/2″ wedges